-Monthly Film Nights bring the BIG screen to Tarporley on a the third Friday in the month.
-Come and join us 7pm for a 7.30pm start in Tarporley Community Centre.
-All funds raised are used for National & International charitable causes.
+Monthly Film Nights bring the BIG screen to Tarporley, usually showing on the third Friday in the month, Come and join us 7pm for a 7.30pm start in Tarporley Community Centre.
+All funds raised are used for National & International charitable causes.thumbnail view

 Rotary Club of Tarporley started to screen movies on a monthly basis in 2012.

 This has rapidly become a Tarporley 'Institution' with nearly one hundred

 Films are shown in High Definition with Cinema surround sound on a 15 ft screen in the Community Centre